$LevyIO

 What is the District of Columbia state income tax filing deadline for 2026?

-District of Columbia state income tax returns are due April 15, 2026 (matching the federal deadline).
-If April 15 falls on a weekend or holiday, the deadline shifts to the next business day.
-Extensions: District of Columbia typically grants automatic 6-month extensions to October 15, 2026, but tax owed must still be paid by April 15 to avoid penalties.
+Tax year 2026 District of Columbia state income tax returns are generally due April 15, 2027, matching the federal filing season for 2026 returns.
+If the due date falls on a weekend or holiday, the deadline shifts to the next business day.
+Extensions typically extend time to file, not time to pay tax owed.

 Does District of Columbia tax retirement income, Social Security, and pensions?

 District of Columbia taxes retirement income with state-specific exclusions.
-Social Security: only 11 states tax SS benefits in 2026 (CO, CT, KS, MN, MT, NM, RI, UT, VT, WV, MO partially); District of Columbia's treatment varies.
-Pensions and 401(k)/IRA withdrawals are generally taxable as ordinary income at 10.75% top rate, with possible exclusions for federal/military pensions or low-income seniors.
+Social Security treatment varies by state.
+Pensions and 401(k)/IRA withdrawals are generally taxable as ordinary income at 10.75% top rate unless the state offers retirement, military, public pension, or low-income senior exclusions.
 Check District of Columbia's 2026 retirement income exclusion thresholds.

 What deductions and credits are unique to District of Columbia in 2026?